 Web scraping usually targets structured data, e.g. prices, product descriptions, images, company names, emails, phone numbers, or URLs.
 This data can then be parsed, searched and formatted, and copied into a database, spreadsheet, or report.

-Apify actors (the name we use for our flexible little web scraping and automation bots) can be used for both crawling and scraping, but it’s worth exploring just what makes scraping so useful and some of the different ways you can do it.
+Apify actors (the name we use for our flexible little web scraping and automation bots) can be used for both crawling and scraping data from the web, but it’s worth exploring just what makes scraping so useful and some of the different ways you can do it.

 Scraping started off low-tech and high-effort.
 Most websites don’t offer an API (the acronym for application programming interface) or ways for users to save data, so in the beginning, anyone who wanted to use data in unexpected ways was forced to copy and paste data into Excel or another program.